Skip to main content

 The Strategic Case

-The companies that figure out AI-driven engineering over the next 12 to 24 months will have a structural advantage that is extremely difficult to replicate.
-Not because of the tools themselves, since those are available to everyone, but because the organizational capability to extract real leverage from AI is hard-won and compounds over time.
+Companies that get good at AI-driven engineering in the next year or two will have a real advantage.
+Not because the tools are secret (they are available to everyone).
+But because the organizational capability to extract real leverage from AI compounds over time and is genuinely hard to replicate.

 A team capturing even modest 10-20% productivity gains today operates on a fundamentally different trajectory than one that starts 18 months from now.
 The gains compound.

-The window is still open, but it won't stay open indefinitely.
-For a CEO, this is not an engineering operations question.
-It is a strategic one about how you deploy your single largest cost center for maximum impact.
-The difference between an engineering team that captures 10% of AI's potential and one that captures 60% is not a marginal improvement.
+The window won't stay open forever.
+For a CEO, this is a strategic question about your largest cost center.
+The difference between a team that captures 10% of AI's potential and one that captures 60% is not marginal.
 Over a year or two, it is a different company.

 Interested in measuring AI's real impact on your engineering team?